-As of March 31, 2017, we had cash, cash equivalents and short-term investments in marketable securities of \$174.8 million consisting of cash, money market funds, United States government agency securities and corporate notes and commercial paper of institutions with investment grade ratings.
-A portion of our cash equivalents and short-term investments in marketable securities may be subject to interest rate risk and could fall in value if market interest rates increase.
+As of September 30, 2017, we had cash, cash equivalents and investments in marketable securities of \$150.1 million consisting of cash, money market funds, United States government agency securities and corporate notes and commercial paper of institutions with investment grade ratings.
+A portion of our cash equivalents and investments in marketable securities may be subject to interest rate risk and could fall in value if market interest rates increase.
 However, because our cash equivalents and investments in marketable securities are primarily short-term in duration, we believe that our exposure to interest rate risk is not significant and a 1% movement in market interest rates would not have a significant impact on the total value of our portfolio.
+We do not enter into investments for trading or speculative purposes and have not used any derivative financial instruments to manage our interest rate risk exposure.